bitcraze/bitcraze-website/src/development/overview.md

 for developers to start developing we provide a virtual machine that contains everything needed.
 All you need is the virtual machine handler of your choice then download and import the virtual machine that we have prepared.
-Since the platform is developed using only open tools you will have access to everything you need for development.
+Since the platform is developed using only open source tools you will have access to everything you need for development.
 This includes build-systems, compilers, EDA software, firmware libraries and debugging tools.